GCP Billing Account Hierarchy Best Practices

 )

-# Retry configuration for transient API failures with exponential backoff
+# Retry transient API failures with capped exponential backoff.

 RETRY_POLICY = Retry(